rackerlabs/support-how-to/content/cloud-servers/nova-agent-unix-and-rackspace-agent-windows.md

 ### What is nova-agent?

-Nova-agent is a required service for all virtualized servers in the Rackspace public cloud, thus OnMetal is excluded.
+Nova-agent is a required service for all virtualized servers in the Rackspace public cloud.
+Thus OnMetal is excluded.
 The service interacts with XenServer&reg;, so it is not relevant to typical Rackspace private cloud deployments.
 According to the [Rackspace developer docs](https://developer.rackspace.com/docs/user-guides/infrastructure/cloud-config/compute/cloud-servers-product-concepts/nova-agent/), nova-agent is a service that:

-    provides a means of interacting with the server through the API or the Cloud Control Panel.
-Nova-agent enables components outside the server to control the server by sending messages through the XenStore file system.
+    "provides a means of interacting with the server through the API or the Cloud Control Panel.
+Nova-agent enables components outside the server to control the server by sending messages through the XenStore file system."

 Nova-agent provides the following functionality: